CoolBitX-Technology/coolwallet-sdk/packages/cws-wallet/README.md

 ```

 A registered app can also called `getPairingPassword()`
-to generate a new random password as the old password deprecates.
+to generate a new random password and deprecate the old one.

 ### 3. Create a Wallet